dwhoard/passdict/README.md

   (95-character set includes a-z, A-Z, 0-9, all punctuation marks and space)
 ```
 The three entropy values are:
-1. The entropy of the passphrase based on it being drawn from the number of words aailable in the dictionary file
+1. The entropy of the passphrase based on it being drawn from the number of words available in the dictionary file.
-2. For comparison, the entropy of the passphrase if it was considered as a password of characters drawn from the loer case alphabet.
+2. For comparison, the entropy of the passphrase if it was considered as a password of characters drawn from the lower case alphabet.
 3. Same as the previous entropy, but including the spaces between words in the passphrase as an additional alphabet character.

 The equivalent password length is the number of characters that would have to be included in a normal password (drawn from the indicated 95 character set) to obtain the same entropy as the passphrase generated here.